lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 # Oracle contract upgrade to v2

-The following new features are added to the first version of the oracle contract.
+The following changes are to be made to the first mainnet version of the oracle contract.

-## Allow the number of oracle members to be less than the quorum value.
+## Change the meaning of 'quorum'.

+In the first version, the quorum value denoted the minimum number of oracles needed to perform results.
+We decided to change this.

-The most likely reason for removing an oracle member is a malicious oracle.
+Because the most likely reason for removing an oracle member is a malicious oracle.
 It's better to have an oracle with no quorum (as members are added or quorum value lowered by the governance) than an oracle with a quorum but a malicious member in it.

-We implemented this by updating the restrictions (were `members.length >= _quorum`).
-Now the only way to update the quorum value is with its mutator (untouched since v1):

-    function setQuorum(uint256 _quorum) external auth(MANAGE_QUORUM)
+So now, the governance-controlled 'quorum' value means the minimum number of exactly the same reports needed to finalize this epoch and report this report to Lido.

+For example, if the quorum value is `5` and oracles report: `100`, `100`, `101`, `0`, `100`, `100`,
+`100`: after that, the report `100` wins because it was pushed 5 times.
+So it is pushed to Lido, epoch closes and no more reports for this epoch are accepted.

 ## Use only one epoch per frame for oracles reporting.